thunderrabbit/barefoot_rob/content/about.md

 <img
 src="//b.robnugen.com/events/2021/2021_may_24_rob_eye_gazing_for_shibuya.jpeg"
-alt="Barefoot Rob - I am happy to see you" class="half" />
+alt="Barefoot Rob - World's Greatest Grounding Coach" class="half" />

+Find Joy in your life by getting out of your head and into your body.

 Rob conducts workshops and meetings giving people skills to connect with each other and with their personal life mission.